-Alternative names: Great White Egret, White Heron, Common Egret
+Alternative names: Great White Egret, White Heron, Common Egret, American Egret

 Most of the year, distinguished from other egrets by combination of leg/foot and bill color.